Letter Visibility & Readability Guide

 Used for reception signs and interior feature walls viewed at close range.

-Letter Visibility Frequently Asked Questions
+Letter Visibility FAQ

 Common questions about sizing and readability